Paramarsh: Sanidhya

 From 2012, Paramarsh with a clear vision to raise awareness amongst the society stepped forward through ‘Sanidhya-Awareness for Society’.

-Sanidhya has taken up the baton of bringing the society in the proximity of several subjects of life that have either been forgotten or are unrealized so far.
+Sanidhya has taken up the baton of bringing society in the proximity of several subjects of life that have either been forgotten or are unrealized so far.
 One of the several such subjects is a Group Discussion.
 It is one of the most important aspects for the college students to clinch a job.
 Many students face problems in their Placement Interviews, predominantly due to the lack of Interpersonal skills.
 Group Discussion forms the crux of the selection criteria, be it B-schools or campus interviews, wherein the students lack in presenting themselves mainly because they have never faced anything similar in their regular academics.
 But unfortunately, the school students aren’t even aware of this form of oratory skill.
 In order to fill this gap, Paramarsh organized an event called ‘Speak To Win’ as a part of SANIDHYA, which strived to inculcate this requisite speaking skill in the school students.
 The seminar explained the importance of presentation skills and group discussion to nearly 2000 students from 10 different schools including English and Gujarati medium- viz.
 Reliance School, Baroda High School, Zenith School, Ambe Vidyalaya, Tejas Vidyalaya, Jeevan Sadhna, St. Kabir, Maharani School, Bright School (Ambalal Park) and Bright School (V.I.P Complex).

 In 2013, Paramarsh organized a career counselling session ‘My Career, My Choice’ that provided the school students with an opportunity to seek guidance from teachers of various departments having years of experience so as to help them make the right career choice.
 With colleges offering numerous courses, it is truly confusing to make a choice.
 But for a student, choosing a career path that is far from ones’ interest and ability can cause dissatisfaction in the long run.
 Hence choosing the correct career is essential and it was with this in mind that Paramarsh, under the banner of Sanidhya, organized this session.